 Before returning to Southeast Asia, my favorite corner of the world, six months ago I was in Abu Dhabi, United Arab Emirates.
-While there one of the places I visited was the Marina Mall, situated out amongst the marinas of the Persian Gulf in the western side of the city.
+While there one of the places I visited was the Marina Mall, situated out among the marinas of the Persian Gulf in the western side of the city.

 The mall was built in 2001 has has since been expanded twice.
 Now it is covers 235,000 sq meters and is home to over 400 stores, nearly 50 restaurants, a 100-meter observation tower, bowling alley, 9-screen multiplex cinema, and ice rink.
 Even if you are not in the mood for shopping the place is great for people-watching — or to look at things that you could only dream of ever affording!